A Virtual Host is a configuration that lets Apache serve different sites from the same server.

-A Virtual Host is a mechanism that allows the same machine to be associated with different domains or IP addresses.
-In summary, this way Apache distinguishes the requested domain or IP, and redirects the request to serve files from different directories.
+A Virtual Host allows the same machine to be associated with different domains or IP addresses.
+In summary, Apache distinguishes the requested domain or IP, and redirects the request to serve files from different directories.

 Although allowing it to work with different domains is its main utility, in any case, configuring Virtual Hosts is a measure that favors system maintainability.
 Therefore, it is advisable to configure it even if initially we only have one domain or IP address.